Chaitanya-Gautam/BACCARAT--Casino-Number-Game/README.md

 - Random card generation adds an element of chance to the game.
 - The program checks for valid inputs and ensures the player has sufficient funds for betting.

-## License
-This project is open-source and available under the [MIT License](LICENSE).
-Feel free to modify and use the code according to your needs.
-If you have any suggestions or find issues, please create an [issue](https://github.com/yourusername/baccarat/issues).

 Enjoy the virtual Baccarat experience!